 Streaming services started to gain some steam in the late 00’s, although a few began earlier.
 Because people became more strapped for dispensable cash due to the recession in the late 00’s streaming services became wildly popular, and thus we are in today’s music streaming prime.
 There are many options out there, including a rebranded Napster funny enough, but three remain to be the biggest of them all.
 Each streaming service has their pro’s and con’s, but one clear winner regarding money spent.

-Which Music Service is the Best Overall for Your Money?
+Which Music App is the Best Overall for Your Money?

 There’s no denying the fact that this music streaming service has the best selection of artists and songs out there.
 Easily downloaded on any smart device, PC, or Mac makes Spotify an excellent choice for those who are willing to spend up to $10 a month for the service.
 Benefits of using Spotify?